GrapesJS/grapesjs/README.md

 ## Usage

-JQuery is the only hard dependency so you have to include it before use GrapesJS.
+JQuery is the only hard dependency so you have to include it before using GrapesJS.

 ```html
 <script src="http://code.jquery.com/jquery-2.2.0.min.js"></script>